HTTP-RPC/Sierra/README.md

 These classes offer an alternative to the standard Java layout managers, which can often be limiting or difficult to use in practice.

 Sierra also includes the `TextPane` and `ImagePane` components, which provide an alternative to `JLabel` for displaying basic text or image content, respectively. `TextPane` supports wrapping without requiring HTML, and `ImagePane` supports scaling without requiring an intermediate `BufferedImage`.
-Several common [utility components](#utility-components) are included as well.
+Some common [utility components](#utility-components) are included as well.

 For example, the following markup declares a column panel containing a graphic and a simple greeting: